 Image on a campervan, synonymous with road tripping, driving in between autumnal trees

-So, if you are ready to pick up a hire car, then here are a 10 things you should know before setting off on your Spanish road trip!
+So, if you are ready to pick up a hire car, then here are a 10 things you should know about driving in Spain!

-10 Things you need to know before you head out on a Spanish road trip
+10 Things you need to know before driving in Spain

 1. They drive on the right-hand side of the road